 we had a book reading by first-time local novelist Jacqueline Crooks.

 The main event, however, was a Passmore Edwards architectural tour by our own famous local architect Benedict O’Looney, which looked in depth at the Wells Way building

 and the Passmore Edwards Camberwell College of Arts and Art Gallery,

 as well as many other contemporary buildings in the area.

 A great time and a great way to commemorate the great man!

-Friends of Burgess Park recently had several enquiries about artworks in the park, via our Facebook and Twitter accounts, which prompted us to take a look ourselves, and find out more!
-Richard Barton enquired about the artworks in order to include them in an Art Walk around Camberwell, and during lockdown, staff of the South London Gallery were looking for similar information for a park tour they were designing for their own interest.
+Friends of Burgess Park recently had several inquiries about artworks in the park, via our Facebook and Twitter accounts, which prompted us to take a look ourselves, and find out more!
+Richard Barton inquired about the artworks in order to include them in an Art Walk around Camberwell (now published in the Camberwell Quarterly here), and during lockdown, staff of the South London Gallery were looking for similar information for a park tour they were designing for their own interest.